niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2016-12-22-santa-clause-is-coming-to-drown.md

   Be telling a lie
   Garble your heart and
   Make your feelings die
-  'cause Santa Claus will reward it, no doubt!
+  'cause Santa Claus rewards it, no doubt!

 ```